gmuehl/docker-symfony/README.md

 This project just started, but soon it should have

-- Install and use Adminer
-- Install Postfix
+- Install Postfix and make sure Symfony can send Mail
-- Install and use X-Debug
+- Install X-Debug and make it available for PHPStorm

 ### Next Step:

-- Install Adminer
+- Get Symfony Running

 ### Resources